 Facility prefix to be used in the first or only message written by \$PUTMSG.
-The facnam argument is the 32- or 64-bit address (on Alpha and I64 systems) or the 32-bit address (on VAX systems) of a character string descriptor pointing to this facility prefix.
+The facnam argument is the 32- or 64-bit address (on Alpha and Integrity server systems) of a character string descriptor pointing to this facility prefix.